Kamprath/computercraft-files/readme.md

         ...
     end,

-    method = function(self)
+    someMethod = function(self)
         ...
     end
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A module may mimic the behavior of a class in tradional object-oriented programming.
-An example of a module that returns
+A module can be written to mimic the behavior of a class in tradional object-oriented programming.
+Here is an example of a module
-an 'instance' when its `new()` method is called:
+that returns an 'instance' of itself when its `new()` function is called:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 local module = {